z669016/aoc/README.md

 - GridUtils: utility classes for manipulating a two-dimensional character array
 - Point: a class representing a point in a grid
 - Point3D: a class representing a point in a three-dimensional grid
+- Size: a class representing the size of a rectangle